Hope of Israel Ministries (Ecclesia of YEHOVAH):

 The "CROSS" of the Messiah!

 A number of churches (including the Jehovah Witnesses) claim that Yeshua the Messiah was nailed to a simple upright post or "stake."
-In so-called "passion plays" you often see a complete cross (upright AND crossbeam) being dragged to "Golgotha" by the one playing the role of the Messiah.
-Some sources claim Yeshua carried just the CROSSBEAM to the place of execution which, along with himself, was hoisted up and attached to an existing stake.
-However, in reality, the Messiah was nailed to something FAR DIFFERENT to what most people have been led to believe!
-This article examines all the crosses used by the Romans for executing criminals, and PINPOINTS the exact type that the Messiah died upon.
-Be prepared for surprises!
+In so-called "passion plays" you often see a complete cross (upright and crossbeam) being dragged to "Golgotha" by the one playing the role of the Messiah.
+Some sources claim Yeshua carried just the crossbeam to the place of execution which, along with himself, was hoisted up and attached to an existing stake.
+However, in reality, the Messiah was nailed to something far different to what most people have been led to believe!
+This article pinpoints the exact type that the Messiah died upon.
+Be prepared for surprises! |

 by John D. Keyser

-"Quickly throwing His own clothes back on Him, they half-dragged, half-carried Him from the garrison room back to the street.
-They led Him out, and, holding up the HEAVY WOODEN BEAM He was to bear, slowly LOWERED IT ON TO HIS HIDEOUSLY TORN BACK.
-Then, urging Him on with whips, they began to lead the procession through the crowds...When they first placed the HEAVY BEAM on Jesus' back, He trudged a few painful steps, and crying out in pain, stumbled and fell under the weight.
+"Quickly throwing his own clothes back on him, they half-dragged, half-carried him from the garrison room back to the street.
+They led him out, and, holding up the heavy wooden beam he was to bear, slowly lowered it on to his hideously torn back.
+Then, urging him on with whips, they began to lead the procession through the crowds...When they first placed the heavy beam on Jesus' back, he trudged a few painful steps, and crying out in pain, stumbled and fell under the weight.

 "As the mob wound through the streets, they grabbed a man out of the crowd who happened to be Simon of Cyrene, a well-known older man, the father of Alexander and Rufus.
-The soldiers laid Jesus' STAKE on him, so he could trail along after Jesus....
+The soldiers laid Jesus' stake on him, so he could trail along after Jesus....

 "The grisly procession continued out of the gate, turned slightly to its left and passing through a stony area where the herdsmen gathered their flocks for sale, descended along a pathway into a pleasant garden area bounded by a group of trees against the bluff of a large limestone outcropping.